Kris-Syevens/About/README.md

  /Profile - This is the hosted site for my Developmental-Project-Profile repo.

  /Social - This is the hosted site for my Developmental-Project-Social repo.

+ /Product - This is the hosted site for my Developmenal-Project-Product repo.